myresidency/app/TERMS.md

 ## 1. Acceptance of Terms

-By downloading, installing, or using the MyResidency mobile application ("the App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using the My Residency mobile application ("the App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

 ## 2. Description of Service

-MyResidency is a mobile application designed to help users track and manage their residency application processes, documents, and travel requirements.
+My Residency is a mobile application designed to help users track and manage their residency application processes, documents, and travel requirements.
 The App provides:

 - Residency application tracking and checklists
 - Document management and organization